Sambhavanatha: Life and legends

+Iconography

+In Jain art and sculpture, Sambhavanatha is traditionally depicted in a meditative posture and is distinctly identified by his golden physical complexion.
+He is explicitly recognized by his unique iconographic emblem, the horse, which is typically carved or stamped onto the pedestal beneath his idols.
+As with all tirthankaras, he is depicted alongside his dedicated guardian deities (Shashan-devatas).
+According to both the Digambara and Śvētāmbara traditions, his accompanying male guardian deity (yaksha) is the three-faced Trimukha.
+However, sectarian texts differ regarding his female guardian (yakshi), with the Digambara sect identifying her as Prajnapti and the Śvētāmbara sect identifying her as Duritari.

 Prayer

 Svayambhustotra by Acarya Samantabhadra is the adoration of twenty-four tirthankaras.
 Its five slokas (aphorisms) adore the qualities of Sambhavanātha.

 O Lord Sambhavanātha!
 The worldly life appears to be transient, without a protector, sullied with the blemishes of pride and delusion, and tormented by birth, old-age and death.
 You had helped worldly souls attain ambrosial happiness by ridding these of the karmic dirt.